dacurry-tns/deploying-apereo-cas/pages/building/server/service-registry/configure-the-service-registry.md

 Therefore, the filename for the wildcard service definition above should be `HTTPSandIMAPSwildcard-1503925297.json`.

 The CAS server uses [Human JSON][human-json] (Hjson), which relaxes JSON's strict syntax rules and also allows for the use of comments, to make it easier to write JSON service definitions by hand.
-(Later, we will build the [service management webapp][building_svcmgmt_overview] to maintain these files for us).
+(Later, we will build the [services management webapp][building_svcmgmt_overview] to maintain these files for us).
 The use of Hjson format for writing service definitions is optional; traditional JSON syntax is also supported.

 The complete list of service definition properties is provided in the *Service Management* chapter of the CAS documentation, but the "interesting" fields in the definition above are: